vcristiani/galaxy-chop/docs/source/installation.rst

    $ git clone https://github.com/vcristiani/galaxy-chop.git

-This will create a directory *Pyedra* in your current directory.
+This will create a directory *galaxy-chop* in your current directory.

 Then you can proceed to install with the commands